JoEL8129/TD-ML/README.md

-# TD-ML

-A TouchDesigner Machine Learning Toolkit.
+# TDML - TouchDesigner Machine Learning Toolkit

 Aimed at easy accessibility and at a quick, but configurable way of applying machine learning directly within TouchDesigner on CHOPs & DATs, without the need to deal too much with data conversions & python.
 Wraps around scikit-learn, umap-learn and script chops.